| Exam Name | Florida Civic Literacy Exam Practice Test – 2026 Updated |

 Answer: B

-Rationale: The census counts the population to determine representation and allocate resources.**
+Rationale: The census counts the population to determine representation and allocate resources.** - What is a lobbyist?

 A. Judge